jkillingsworth/jkillingsworth.com/README.md

 To build the site, you'll need to install [Ruby](https://www.ruby-lang.org/) and use the [Jekyll](https://jekyllrb.com/) static site generator.
 Several additional packages are also required.
 The following instructions are designed for installing the required toolchain on a 64-bit Windows system.
 These tools are available on other platforms as well.

+1. Download and run [RubyInstaller](https://rubyinstaller.org) for Windows.
+Follow the steps in the installation wizard.
+You might want to avoid installing in a folder that contains spaces in the name (e.g. Program Files).

-1. Download and run the [MSYS2](https://www.msys2.org/) installer.
+2. Download and run the [MSYS2](https://www.msys2.org/) installer.
 Follow the installation instructions documented on the website.
 Make sure you update all the core system packages before proceeding:

        pacman -Syu

    You can browse the [MSYS2 wiki page](https://www.msys2.org/wiki/Home/) for more information.

-2. Use the package manager to install the prerequisite packages from the MSYS2 command prompt:
+3. Use the package manager to install the prerequisite packages from the MSYS2 command prompt:

        pacman -S base-devel
        pacman -S git
-       pacman -S mingw-w64-x86_64-gnuplot
-       pacman -S mingw-w64-x86_64-python-fonttools
+       pacman -S mingw-w64-ucrt-x86_64-gnuplot
-       pacman -S mingw-w64-x86_64-python-setuptools
+       pacman -S mingw-w64-ucrt-x86_64-python-fonttools
-       pacman -S mingw-w64-x86_64-ruby
+       pacman -S mingw-w64-ucrt-x86_64-python-setuptools
-       pacman -S mingw-w64-x86_64-toolchain
+       pacman -S mingw-w64-ucrt-x86_64-toolchain
-       pacman -S mingw-w64-x86_64-ttfautohint
+       pacman -S mingw-w64-ucrt-x86_64-ttfautohint
-       pacman -S mingw-w64-x86_64-woff2
+       pacman -S mingw-w64-ucrt-x86_64-woff2

    Run the above commands from the MSYS2 shell in the `MSYS` environment.
-After installing the prerequisite packages, switch to running the MSYS2 shell in the `MINGW64` environment from this point forward.
+After installing the prerequisite packages, switch to running the MSYS2 shell in the `UCRT64` environment from this point forward.

-3. Clone the repository using the `--shallow-exclude` option to exclude the `gh-pages` branch:
+4. Clone the repository using the `--shallow-exclude` option to exclude the `gh-pages` branch:

        git clone https://github.com/jkillingsworth/jkillingsworth.com.git --shallow-exclude=gh-pages

    The `gh-pages` branch is where the rendered files for the live website are stored.

-4. Install the Bundler gem using the following command:
+5. Install the Bundler gem using the following command:

        gem install bundler

-5. Install Jekyll and all dependencies using the following command:
+6. Install Jekyll and all dependencies using the following command:

        bundle install

-6. Verify the latest version of Jekyll is installed using the following command:
+7. Verify the latest version of Jekyll is installed using the following command:

        ./bin/jekyll --version

-7. Verify that you can build and host the site on your local machine:
+8. Verify that you can build and host the site on your local machine:

        ./bin/jekyll serve